SarahCyrDesign/SarahCyrDesign.github.io/_posts/2017-04-13-why_i_decided_to_learn_how_to_code.markdown

 ***The start of my coding journey***

-With a newfound desire for learning I took my first step a few years ago with free coding classes such as codeacademy and W3 Schools.
+With a newfound desire for learning I took my first step a few years ago with free coding classes such as Codeacademy.com and W3Schools.com.
 A year later, I wanted to invest in a guided online program where SkillCrush.com shaped my way of viewing code forever.
 Code was not to be feared, but embraced and used as another creative art tool just as I would with any brush or Photoshop program.
 I was bitten by the bug and wanted more.
 I needed to be challenged and become the problem solver in order to have a more fulfilling life and career.

 *5 Fun facts about me:*